top of page

 • Websites and branding may be basic

-• You must verify licences, reviews and terms carefully
+• You must verify licences, insurance, and terms carefully

 “Once someone explained who was actually running the safari and why the price was structured that way, the decision became much easier.”